Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 * Web developer tools in Chrome have a device symbol, automatically scaling the screen for different widths of devices (responsiveness)
 * checking HTML code using W3C HTML Validator
 * checking CSS code using W3C CSS Validator
-* checking performance of the website
+* checking performance of the website using Lighthouse
 ### UX requirements vs website
-## First impressions
+#### First impressions
 First impressions of  the website:-
 * The website must be inviting to new members and encourage current members to join practice sessions and social events.
 * There must be plenty of opportunities to sign up for membership with a free trial thrown in.
 * Text must be easy to read as there is a lot of information to make available.
-* Photos must be sharp and appealing to the viewer.
+* Photos must be sharp, not stretched and appealing to the viewer.
 * Contrasting colours should be used but not many of them.
 * There should be consistency between website pages of headers/ footers/ style of presentation and colours.
 Unfortunately, the first complete version of the website did not fulfil the criteria for a good first impression.